baklbakl/DuckLynx/info/info.md

   Make sure eeprom is done before doing so
   WFI instruction
   Maybe turn on auto clock gating so that it turns off unneeded peripherals?
+Make the button switch wifi bands - no idea how to do that - necessary as the android header has the button broken out to it Implement motor mode command

 ### What to flash to a new chip
 EEPROM